 Treatment for bipolar includes medicines and talk therapy.
 Medicine can help keep moods stable.
 But by itself, medicine isn’t enough.
 A person with bipolar needs talk therapy, too.

 Each person’s treatment is tailored to what they need.
 A type of talk therapy called DBT (dialectical behavior therapy) helps most people.
-In this therapy, people can learn skills to manage moods.
-For example, they can learn to:
+This therapy focuses on four key things:

 Therapy also includes making goals and working out ways to move toward them.
 In therapy, people track their progress.
 Many find strengths they didn’t know they had.